12530/rshydro/People.md

   box-sizing: border-box;
 }

-/* Create two equal columns that floats next to each other */ .column {
+/* Create three equal columns that floats next to each other */ .column {
   float: left;
   width: 50%;
-  padding: 10px;
+  padding: 0px;
   /*height: 300px;  Should be removed.
 Only for demonstration */ }